True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/overview.md

  5. **ml_labels (experimental):** Labels used for live ML training.
 Experiment with live machine learning training using these labels.

- 6. **Object Box:** Annotate individual objects with a bounding box.
+ 6. **Object Box (experimental):** Annotate individual objects with a bounding box.
 This type of annotation is used for training YOLO and other object detection methods.

- 7. **Predicted Object Box:** Predicted object box from YOLO or other object detection frameworks.
+ 7. **Predicted Object Box (experimental):** Predicted object box from YOLO or other object detection frameworks.